4 FUN WAYS TO SAY HAPPY THANKSGIVING TO YOUR CAT

 This can sometimes lead to illnesses, so you should take extra precautions at this point, and contact your veterinarian if you notice anything unusual.

 4. Use products that help reduce stress

-Soothing flower scents or feline facial pheromones, such as Bach Flower Remedies or Feliway® , can assist your stressed cat in feeling at ease.
 You can also reduce stress for both you and your cat by keeping the litter box clean.
-With the naturally concentrated power of corn, World’s Best Cat Litter™ lets you do more with less, so you don’t have to worry about your litter box during this busy season.
+Made of naturally safe corn, World’s Best Cat Litter™ is super absorbent and long-lasting, so you don’t have to worry about your litter box during this busy season.